app-generator/app-generator/docs/source/developer-tools/dynamic-django/index.rst

     virtualenv env

-To activate the environment execute `.\env\Scripts\activate.bat` for Windows or `source env/bin/activate` on Linux-basedoperating systems.
+To activate the environment execute `.\env\Scripts\activate.bat` for Windows or `source env/bin/activate` on Linux-based operating systems.

 Having the `VENV` active, we can proceed and install the project dependencies: